tnn4/poke-rs-api/README.md

 |poke-rs-api | source code for rust backend

-Thi is a [Pokeapi](https://pokeapi.co/) mirror that serves static JSON with a Rust Axum backend(hence the name), so it should be performant.
-This was built as an education experience and also serves as useful tool for local backend developing and testing REST apis.

 ## Quick Start

-You need to populate your cache so the server can use the data to serve the local REST api.
+You need to populate your cache so the server can use the cached data to serve the REST api.

 Download and cache the endpoints you want to use with the python script `pokeapi-cacher.py`.